2ro/grin-video-docs-2021/top_level_video.md

 Grin holds value because [reason]  -- its core principles are being Open, Private, Scalable, Simple and Proven.
 There's no company or foundation behind it, and no ICO, founder reward, pre-mine or dev-tax.
 The coin distribution is designed to be as fair (but not gratis) as is known to be possible.

-In a world with increasing surveillance, thought policing and financial turbulence, GRIN aims to be [a bastion of monetary privacy](rewrite) not to be centrally controlled by any one business or government.
+In a world with increasing surveillance, thought policing and financial turbulence, GRIN aims to be [a bastion of monetary privacy] (rewrite) not to be centrally controlled by any one business or government.